CompRhys/aviary/README.md

 python examples/cgcnn-example.py --train --evaluate --data-path examples/inputs/examples.json --targets E_f --tasks regression --losses L1 --robust --epoch 10
 ```

-Please note that for speed/demonstration purposes this example runs on only ~68 materials for 10 epochs - running all these examples should take < 30s.
+Please note that for speed/demonstration purposes this example runs on only ~68 materials for 10 epochs - running all these examples should take < 30 sec.
 These examples do not have sufficient data or training to make accurate predictions, however, the same scripts were used for all experiments conducted as part of the development and publication of these models.
-Consequently understanding these examples will ensure that you are able to deploy the models as intended for your own research.
+Consequently understanding these examples will ensure you can deploy the models as intended for your research.

 ## Notebooks